microsoft/azure-repos-pr-multi-cherry-pick/README.md

 1. Install the extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=1eslighthouseinternal.pr-multi-cherry-pick-dev&ssr=false#overview) into your Azure DevOps organization.
 2. Navigate to your pull request.
 3. Select the context menu (...)
-4. Select **Multi cherry-pick**.
+4. Select **Multi-cherry-pick**.

 <p style="padding-left:25px">
 <img width="409" alt="Screen Shot 2019-05-10 at 4 20 10 PM" src="https://user-images.githubusercontent.com/19557880/57596172-1a1af400-74fe-11e9-8c0d-18291d20590a.png">
 </p>

 5. Add as many cherry-pick targets as you would like.
-6. After clicking **Complete** a summary page will appear with links to branches and PR's created from the tool.
+6. After you click **Complete**, a summary page will appear with links to branches and PRs created from the tool.

 ## Technologies used to develop the extension